openequella/openequella.github.io/guides/AdvancedScriptingGuide.md

 ## Scripting overview

-EQUELLA provides scripting to enable system administrators to exercise fine grain control over processes within EQUELLA.
+openEquella provides scripting to enable system administrators to exercise fine grain control over processes within openEquella.

 This guide is intended for administrators familiar with JavaScript™, FreeMarker and HTML and describes the Advanced Scripting control and other script-related information.
-While this guide describes advanced scripting, EQUELLA also provides basic script editors that are easy to use and provides sophisticated management of items, controls and security allowing the construction of scripts based on item metadata, user role or item status.
+While this guide describes advanced scripting, openEquella also provides basic script editors that are easy to use and provides sophisticated management of items, controls and security allowing the construction of scripts based on item metadata, user role or item status.

-Please note that this guide has been developed to best reflect the full capabilities of EQUELLA and as such may differ in appearance to your own installation.
+Please note that this guide has been developed to best reflect the full capabilities of openEquella and as such may differ in appearance to your own installation.

 ## Advanced Scripting control